Attractive Nuisance Liability Calculator

 Runs last about 75 seconds.
 Missed exposure scales with hazard severity and your current jurisdiction setting.

 Best score is saved on this device.
-The game is optional and does not change the calculator result.
+The game is optional and does not change the calculator result, but it reinforces how quickly unsecured hazards can raise attractive nuisance exposure.

-A: If an actual injury has occurred, if your property has a hazardous condition that children may access, or if you are making insurance or safety decisions with meaningful financial stakes, consult a licensed attorney and your insurance professional.
-This page is a planning aid, not individualized legal advice.
+A: If a real injury has occurred, if a hazard may attract children, or if you are making an insurance or safety decision with meaningful financial stakes, speak with a qualified premises liability attorney and an insurance professional.
+This calculator is for planning and comparison, not individualized legal advice.

-Disclaimer: This calculator provides estimates only and does not constitute legal, insurance, tax, or other professional advice.
+Disclaimer: This attractive nuisance liability calculator provides estimates only and does not constitute legal, insurance, tax, or other professional advice.
 Results are for informational purposes only.
 Actual outcomes vary based on specific circumstances, jurisdiction, policy language, and individual case factors.
 Consult licensed professionals for advice tailored to your situation.

 Embed this calculator